 - Complement and reinforce your brand identity

-Digital signage is great, especially if it accomplishes the above musts, but digital signage still can fail if you do not consider your end user’s needs, likely wants, and as how you communicate with them.
-But how do you do that?
+Digital signage is great, especially if it accomplishes the above musts.
+However, digital signage can still fail if you do not consider your end user’s needs, wants, and how you communicate with them.
+So how do you do that?

 Here are five recommendations for developing and delivering engaging digital signage content.